Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Controls such as button, text input fields, info displays etc.
 The user interacts with these controls are selected using the pointer (mouse).
 OSs differentiate themselves in the look and feel of their controls and control panels.
-The conrol panel metaphor used in PC app design
+The control panel metaphor used in PC app design
 straigtjackets the app developer in terms of what they can design.
+Design is mostly a choice of which controls to use
+and how to lay them out inside Windows.
 ## Design
 The first question we had to answer was
 would it be possible to design an app's user interface without the use of a pointer